 Once keywords have been selected, sprinkle them naturally throughout the content at a rate of approximately two to five percent per word or phrase.
 Be careful not to overdo it – “overstuffing” will make content difficult to read and will only turn off visitors.

 Additionally, when writing in keywords, make sure to use an exact match with keyword phrases.
 For example, “family attorney” is not the same as “family practice attorney.”
 Businesses hoping to get the attention of specific customers in their target audience do much better by utilizing long-tail phrases rather than single words.
 Marketing expert Neil Patel grew his business by 91 percent by utilizing long-tail phrases.
-He states, “If you consistently publish in-depth content around long-tail keywords, you’ll see an increase in search traffic, attract paying customers and grow your brand.”
+He states, “If you consistently publish in-depth content around long-tail meta keywords, you’ll see an increase in search traffic, attract paying customers and grow your brand.”

 Search engine optimization (SEO) is still a difficult nut to crack because so many changes happen with algorithms on the various search engines and more specifically the number one search engine, Google.
 There is no magic keyword density formula to guarantee your website will shoot to the top of a search results page.
 However, using keywords is vital to improving overall search engine ranking.